Higher symplectic capacities: Introduction

-For $n = 1$, an embedding evidently exists if and only if $a_1 \leq a_1'$.
+For $n = 1$, an embedding $B^2(a_1) \hooksymp B^2(a_1')$ evidently exists if and only if $a_1 \leq a_1'$.
 For $n = 2$, the answer to Question \ref{question:ell_emb} is now completely understood, or at least reduced to pure combinatorics.
 Before recalling the result, it is useful to formalize symplectic embedding obstructions using the notion of a symplectic capacity.
 Roughly, a symplectic capacity $\capac$ is any invariant of symplectic manifolds which takes values in positive real numbers and is monotone with respect to symplectic embeddings.
-More precisely, the symplectic capacities considered in this paper will only be defined for symplectic manifolds with nonempty convex boundary (although one could formally extend them to all symplectic manifolds if desired).
-We will also distinguish between ``exact symplectic capacities'', which are monotone only for exact symplectic embeddings, and ``non-exact symplectic capacities'', which are monotone for all symplectic embeddings.
-By default, ``capacity'' will mean exact, but we note that this distinction is immaterial if $H^1(-;\R) = 0$.
-One often also requires a symplectic capacity $\capac$ to scale like area, i.e. $\capac(M,a\omega) = a\capac(M,\omega)$, which rules out things like higher dimensional volume.
+More precisely, the symplectic capacities considered in this paper will be defined for symplectic manifolds with nonempty convex boundary (although one could formally extend them to all symplectic manifolds if desired).
+We will also distinguish between ``exact symplectic capacities'', which are monotone only for exact symplectic embeddings, and ``non-exact symplectic capacities'', which are monotone for all symplectic embeddings.\footnote{See Definition~\ref{def:exact_symp_emb} for the precise definition of exact symplectic embedding.} By default, ``capacity'' will mean exact, but we note that this distinction is immaterial e.g. for Liouville domains with $H^1(X;\R) = 0$ (see Remark~\ref{rmk:auto_exact}).
+One often also requires a symplectic capacity $\capac$ to scale like area, i.e. $\capac(M,a\omega) = a\capac(M,\omega)$, which rules out symplectic volume in higher dimensions.
 This property will indeed hold for all the capacities discussed in this paper.
-Finally, some authors include the normalization condition $\capac(B^{2n}) = \capac(B^2 \times \C^{n-1}) = 1$.
-This property will {\em not} hold for most of the capacities considered in this paper.\footnote{In fact, it is expected that there is a {\em unique} capacity satisfying this normalization condition, at least when restricted to convex domains in $\C^n$.}
+Finally, some authors include the normalization condition $\capac(B^{2n}) = \capac(B^2 \times \C^{n-1}) = 1$, but this property will {\em not} hold for most of the capacities considered in this paper.\footnote{In fact, the ``strong Viterbo conjecture'' states that there should be a {\em unique} capacity satisfying this normalization condition, when restricted to convex domains in $\R^{2n}$.}